Lina-Z1/SPARK/README.md

   Publish personal portfolios and Resumes with flexible visibility options.

 - 🔐 **Secure User Authentication**
-  Role-based access control for users and admins with account protection features.
+  Role-based access control for users and admins.

 - 📊 **Admin Dashboard**
-  View platform-wide stats and manage users, resumes, and portfolios with full oversight and control.
+  View platform-wide stats and manage users with full oversight and control.

 ## 🛠 Technologies Used